 4. Granola Bars

 Never underestimate the humble granola bar!
-Start with oats (or nuts) and your favorite sweetener and you’ve got a blank canvas for all of your snacking needs.
+Start with oats (or nuts and seeds) and your favorite sweetener and you’ve got a blank canvas for all of your snacking needs.

 Whether you prefer nutty and fruity granola bars or coconutty vanilla ones studded with chocolate chips, there’s a granola bar out there for you.
 To find one, search on the shelves of your favorite grocery store or look up recipes online of the many spectacular vegan food blogs.

-No matter what side of the debate you’re on (soft and chewy or crunchy and crispy), not much can match the sweet satisfaction that comes from biting into a cookie.
+No matter what side of the cookie debate you’re on (soft and chewy or crunchy and crispy), not much can match the sweet satisfaction that comes from biting into one of these classic treats.

 As one of the easiest baked goods to master and find on store shelves, cookies make a delightful snack.
 Enjoy Life and Partake offer miniature and full-sized vegan cookies with flavors ranging from traditional chocolate chip, to birthday cake, snickerdoodle, and gingersnap.